Ditectrev/DP-203/README.md

 - [ ] Use a customer-managed key to enable double encryption for the Azure Synapse workspace.
 - [ ] Create an Azure key vault in the Azure subscription grant access to the pool.

-### HOTSPOT You build an Azure Data Factory pipeline to move data from an Azure Data Lake Storage Gen2 container to a database in an Azure Synapse Analytics dedicated SQL pool.
+### You build an Azure Data Factory pipeline to move data from an Azure Data Lake Storage Gen2 container to a database in an Azure Synapse Analytics dedicated SQL pool.
 Data in the container is stored in the following folder structure. /in/{YYYY}/{MM}/{DD}/{HH}/{mm} The earliest folder is /in/2021/01/01/00/00.
 The latest folder is /in/2021/01/15/01/45.
 You need to configure a pipeline trigger to meet the following requirements: ✑ Existing data must be loaded. ✑ Data must be loaded every 30 minutes. ✑ Late-arriving data of up to two minutes must he included in the load for the time at which the data should have arrived.
 How should you configure the pipeline trigger?

 ![Question 148](images/question148.jpg)